Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/minigame-loading.md

 ## Typical procedure

-1. The tester walks to the minigame spot.
+1. The tester walks to the minigame spot
-2. The tester walks into the minigame spot.
+2. The tester walks into the minigame spot
-3. The minigame overview panel opens.
+3. The minigame overview panel opens
-4. The tester presses the 'start' button
+4. The tester presses the `start` button
 5. The correct minigame starts
 6. The correct configuration is passed

 ## Alternative procedures

-N/A
+4.1.
+The user doesn't want to start a game - he aborts starting by pressing `cancel`

 ## Criticality